CCJ: Criminology and Criminal Justice Courses

 3 sh (may not be repeated for credit)

-Provides an introduction to the issues of crime and justice in the United States.
-Discusses the complexities of studying crime and evaluates the role of various criminal justice subsystems.
+Provides an introduction to the study of crime and justice in the United States.
+Discusses the complexities of studying crime, criminal behavior, and the many explanations for crime.
+Evaluates the role of various criminal justice agencies, the underlying philosophies, and preventative strategies of these subsystems.
 Meets General Education requirement in Social Sciences.

 CCJ 3014 Criminology